ndinh2000/portfolio/readme.txt

 6. Is there anything special we need to know in order to run your code?
 - npm install
 - npm start
+- OR view the web page directly at https://ndinh2000.github.io/portfolio/